 Something had to be done… but what?
 There was only one place that could answer this question for me: Sephora, the place where bank account balances and credit card limits go to die.

 Instead of wandering the makeup aisles, I went right over to the face wash stuff.
 This was maybe my second or third time in this section, and I had absolutely no idea what to look for.
-A woman came over to help me and suggested I look at First Aid Beauty’s makeup.
+A woman came over to help me and after telling her about my forehead wrinkles and crow’s feet, she rolled her eyes and suggested I look at First Aid Beauty’s makeup.

 She said it was great for people with sensitive skin (hi) and people with young skin.
 When she told me I had ‘young skin,’ I left my body, bought a Prada bag to celebrate, and then came back to my body to continue face wash shopping.
 I was sure she was going to suggest one of the expensive, intense wrinkles creams I had read about online.
 But she didn’t—because my skin is still young (even if I’m not).

 I started my very first skincare routine after this, which included doing the following in the morning and at night with the products the Sephora person told me to buy:

 - Wash face with facial cleanser (Buy First Aid Beauty’s Face Cleanser for $15.06 here)

 - Use exfoliating wipes (Buy First Aid Beauty’s Facial Radiance Pads for $30 here)

 - Put eye cream around eyes (Buy First Aid Beauty’s 5-in-1 eye cream for $21.25 here)